 The cake batter is thick and fluffy.
-After you pour the batter in, spread it gently with an offset spatula to the edges of the pan.
+Pour the batter in, then spread it gently with an offset spatula to the edges of the pan.

-Turned out of the pans, you’ll find the butter-caramel has cooked to a praline consistency.
+Turned out of the pans, the butter-caramel has cooked is cooked to praline consistency.
 This flavor and texture is SO delicious with the crunchy pecans.

-The cooled cake is layered with freshly whipped cream – and the decor on top? – More chopped pecans!
+Layer the cake with freshly whipped cream – and the decor on top? – More chopped pecans!

 Pecan Praline Pumpkin Torte

-- 1 cup 213g light brown sugar, loosely packed
+- 1 cup light brown sugar, loosely packed

 - 4 eggs